svalinn/DAGMC/doc/usersguide/uw2.rst

 MCNP Run
 ========
-So we are now ready to run the example, first DAG-MCNP5;
+Now we are ready to run the first DAG-MCNP5 example:
 ::
    %> mcnp5 i=mcnp.inp g=example.h5m